oh2mp/esp32_smart_rv/README.md

 [BLE Scanner by Bluepixel Technologies](https://play.google.com/store/apps/details?id=com.macdom.ble.blescanner) is a suitable app for Android.

+The portal mode has a timeout.
+The unit will reboot after 2 minutes of inactivity and the remaining time is visible on the screen.
+This timeout can be changed from line #define APTIMEOUT

 There's almost no sanity checks for the data sent from the forms.
 This is not a public web service and if you want to mess up your board or try to make a denial of service using eg. buffer overflows, feel free to do so.